 Today I wanted to share a guest post on something that makes me itch just thinking about it.
 Teeth.
 Oral health in particular, and how it can affect your overall health.
-This follows quite nicely from my recent review of Pearl Drops whitening & enamel strengthening toothpaste.
 It’ll make you want to grab your toothbrush & make that dental appointment you’ve been putting off… Not necessarily fun to think about, but important nonetheless.
 Enjoy!

 Keeping your teeth and gums healthy is more than just having a nice smile.
 Every organ in the human body is interconnected and so is your mouth.
 Performing adequate oral care means that your immune system and overall health won’t be damaged.
 Likewise, a poor dental routine can lead to the growth of harmful bacteria and inflammation which might show the result in your mouth or in a completely different part of your body, such as your heart or even your brain.

 Remember, it is always easier and better to prevent than to fix, as not all problems are fixable.
 Below we have listed some of the most relevant problems produced by lack of proper dental care but also how to prevent them.

 One of the first systems to show the effect of poor dental care, apart from the teeth and gums themselves, is the respiratory system.
 Respiratory and digestion system share some of the passageways and consequently influence each other.
 Saliva carrying the bad bacteria can cause inflammation in your lungs.
 By also lowering your immune system, the bacteria can prevent lungs and the rest of the respiratory system from fighting back.